Labirintami/doc/docs/window/migration.md

-Migration from 6.2 to 6.3
 ---
-sidebar_label:
-title:
+sidebar_label: Migration from 6.2 to 6.3
+title: Migration from 6.2 to 6.3
 ---

 ``` todo